Housing for Returning Students - 2023-2024 Housing Selection Process

 Forming a partial group is only possible in Upper-Level Community spaces.

 The sizes of suites which are available for Housing Selection and the residence halls which feature each size of suite are outlined in the table below.

-After you pay your housing deposit, complete your application, and form your roommate group, all that is left is to wait!
-You will be notified about your official Housing Selection date and time via email.
-If you want to know how selection order is determined, feel free to visit our Approved Groups and Selection Order.
+After you complete your application and form your roommate group, all that is left is to wait!
+You will be notified about your official Housing Selection date and time via email (timeline above).
+Housing selection is a lottery system.

 Starting the Selection Process

-At your designated Housing Selection time, you should notice a Room Selection section on the left side of your Symplicity Residence home page.
-To begin the process of choosing your living space, click on the blue "Open" button next to the name of your Housing Selection process (e.g., General Housing Selection, 2017 - 2018).
+At your or if in a group, your group leader's, designated Housing Selection time (again we recommend your group leader be the person with the earliest time), you should notice a Room Selection section on the left side of your Symplicity Residence home page.
+To begin the process of choosing your living space, click on the blue "Open" button next to the name of your Housing Selection process.

 Choose Your Desired Residence Hall, Floor, and Suite/Room

 You should now be able to view to your Room Selection screen.
 You can also navigate to your Room Selection screen by using the top menu on your Symplicity home page.
 On this screen, you can choose your preferred residence hall, floor, and suite/room from the living spaces that are still available.